 - Navigate to the workflows tab in Pliant.
 Click “+ Create” and “Create Flow” to create a new workflow.
 Title the workflow in the popup and click “Create” to launch the editor into the new workflow.

 - Populate the workflow with actions to take upon receiving the Datadog trigger.

 This example workflow is called “RestartHost” and restarts a host from the data Datadog triggers this workflow with.

-This workflow will run with its input variables initially assigned based on the request body we trigger it with.
+This workflow runs with its input variables initially assigned based on the request body you trigger it with.
 The workflow can trigger/perform any desired infrastructure automation actions, using information from its input.
-In this example, restart a host via SSH under certain circumstances when Datadog triggers our automation workflow with certain parameters.
+In this example, restart a host with SSH under certain circumstances when Datadog triggers the automation workflow with certain parameters.

 "".
 By default, Datadog sends the following data:

 ip) that are initialized.
-The workflow will assign these output variables and output the resulting values upon completion.
+The workflow assigns these output variables and outputs the resulting values upon completion.
 It may also specify variables which are neither input nor output variables to use internally within the workflow’s logic.

 Click “cURL” > “Temporary Bearer Token” and select the API key you just created.